kazurayam/unittest-helper/README.md

 In this case we used `Paths.get("sample1.txt")`.
 This expression will locate the directory which `System.getProperty("user.dir")` expression stands for.

 However, you should note that the value of the system property `user.dir` is dependent on the runtime environment.
-It is variable by the config of IDE and build tools so that `user.dir` is not reliable sometimes.
+It is variable by the config of IDE and build tools' settings so that `user.dir` is not very much reliable.

 #### Ex2: Write a file under the default test-output directory

 ```
+import com.kazurayam.unittest.TestHelper;
+...
+public class SampleTest {

     @Test
     public void test_write_into_the_default_dir() throws Exception {
-        Path p = new TestHelper(SampleTest.class)
+        Path p = new TestHelper(this.getClass())
                 .resolveOutput("sample2.txt");
         Files.writeString(p, "Hello, world!");
     }